Digital rights management: 2010 – present

 In 2012, webcomic Diesel Sweeties released a DRM-free PDF e-book.
 He followed this with a DRM-free iBook specifically for the iPad that generated more than 10,000 downloads in three days.
 That led Stevens to launch a Kickstarter project – "ebook stravaganza 3000" – to fund the conversion of 3,000 comics, written over 12 years, into a single "humongous" e-book to be released both for free and through the iBookstore; launched 8 February 2012, with the goal of raising $3,000 in 30 days.
 The "payment optional" DRM-free model in this case was adopted on Stevens' view that "there is a class of webcomics reader who would prefer to read in large chunks and, even better, would be willing to spend a little money on it."

 In February 2012, Double Fine asked for crowdfunding for an upcoming video game, Double Fine Adventure, on Kickstarter and offered the game DRM-free for backers.
 This project exceeded its original goal of $400,000 in 45 days, raising in excess of $2 million.
-Crowdfunding acted as a pre-order or alternatively as a subscription.
+Crowdfunding acted as a pre-order or as a subscription.
 After the success of Double Fine Adventure, many games were crowd-funded and many offered a DRM-free version.

 Websites – such as library.nu (shut down by court order on 15 February 2012), BookFi, BookFinder, Library Genesis, and Sci-Hub – allowed e-book downloading by violating copyright.

-As of 2013, other developers, such as Blizzard Entertainment put most of the game logic is on the "side" or taken care of by the servers of the game maker.
+As of 2013, other developers, such as Blizzard Entertainment put most of the game logic on the "side" or take care of it on the servers of the game maker.
 Blizzard uses this strategy for its game Diablo III and Electronic Arts used this same strategy with their reboot of SimCity, the necessity of which has been questioned.

 In 2014, the EU Court of Justice ruled that circumventing DRM on game devices was legal under some circumstances.

 In 2014, digital comic distributor Comixology allowed rights holders to provide the option of DRM-free downloads.
 Publishers that allow this include Dynamite Entertainment, Image Comics, Thrillbent, Top Shelf Productions, and Zenescope Entertainment.

-In February 2022, Comixology, which was later under the ownership of Amazon, ended the option of downloading DRM-free downloads on all comics, although any comics previously purchased prior to the date will have the option to download comics without DRM.
+In February 2022, Comixology, which was later under the ownership of Amazon, ended the option of downloading DRM-free comics on all comics, although any comics previously purchased prior to the date will have the option to download comics without DRM.